Dynatrace/extension-automated-config/README.md

 # dt-automated-config-audit 📝
+## WARNING: This is a community plugin and is not officially supported by Dynatrace
 > Dynatrace ActiveGate Extension to automatically flow Dynatrace configuration changes directly into the UI for Applications, Hosts, Services, and Processes.

 ## Prerequisites ✔️